nathangeffen/faststi/docs/_build/html/_sources/inputformats.rst.txt

 having to sequentially search the table.

 There is one important short-cut.
 Notice the column headed "age|10-YEAR".
-The pipe followed by either an integer or a time period, tells FastSTI to divide the agent's age by this number, in this case 10 years, in order to get the value to search for in the dataset.
+The pipe followed by either an integer or a time period, tells |PROJECT| to divide the agent's age by this number, in this case 10 years, in order to get the value to search for in the dataset.
 So an agent with age 45 will have its age divided by 10 which gives it a lookup value for its age of 4 (the .5 is dropped - this is